Folllowing the process outlined in "Configuring On-Premises", you will be prompted with the configuration stage.

 The directory must be empty when you start the installation.
 MySQL will place its database files in this directory.

-Once you fill in all the fields above correctly, you can hit save.
+Once you fill in all the fields above correctly, you can hit 'Continue'.
 At this time, the Replicated framework will persist the data and restart all the Waydev Enterprise services so that they can take effect.
 If this is the first time the server has started, or the first restart after an upgrade, the database will be migrated forward to the latest schema and default data.

 This screen shows all the checks that the system performs to validate that it can run.
 If any dependencies are not met, they will be called out in red.

 Once you have validated that the checks are correct, you may choose to re-run the checks (if you've corrected them) or proceed anyway, ignoring any warnings.